geoserver/geoserver/doc/en/user/source/tutorials/freemarker.rst

 Template Lookup
 ```````````````

-GeoServer looks up templates in three different places, allowing for various level of customization.
+GeoServer looks up templates in three different places, allowing for various levels of customization.
 For example given the ``content.ftl`` template used to generate WMS GetFeatureInfo content:

 * Look into ``GEOSERVER_DATA_DIR/workspaces/<workspace>/<datastore>/<featuretype>/content.ftl`` to see if there is a feature type specific template
 * Look into ``GEOSERVER_DATA_DIR/workspaces/<workspace>/<datastore>/content.ftl`` to see if there is a store specific template